How to reduce wrinkles in your bedding.

-What I found to be a useful tip is when taking them out to be dried be sure not to just scrunch them up and chuck them in the basket and let them sit there to the next load is done.
+* Tip: when taking them out to be dried be sure not to just scrunch them up and chuck them in the basket and let them sit there to the next load is done.

 Step 3- Making the Bed

-- Apparently using 1 cup of white vinegar whilst your sheets are in the machine can reduce the wrinkles as well.
-My tip with this option is to * Be sure to see if you washing machine does not stipulate for you not to use vinegar.
+* Be sure to see if you washing machine does not stipulate for you not to use vinegar.

-- Some Recommend using a standard spray bottle filled with plain tap water and spritz the water lightly and evenly across the nearly made with the ends not yet tucked in.
+Some Recommend using a standard spray bottle filled with plain tap water and spritz the water lightly and evenly across the nearly made with the ends not yet tucked in.
 Then shake the top layer of the sheet until you can see the creases start to settle, then make the bed nice and tightly.

 - Jess Goode